Dr. Annie Mendenhall

 B.A. in English, North Georgia College & State University

 Desegregation State: College Writing Programs after the Civil Rights Movement.
 Utah State University Press.
-Forthcoming 2021.
+2022.

 “Representing Pedagogical Change: Genre, Expertise, and the Modes of Discourse in Writing Program History” in the Spring 2019 issue of WPA: Writing Program Administration.

 “‘At a Hinge of History’: Rereading Disciplinary Origins in Composition,” in Microhistories of Composition, edited by Bruce McComisky and published by Utah State University Press in 2016.

 “The Composition Specialist as Flexible Expert: Labor and Identity in Rhetoric and Composition,” in the September 2014 issue of College English.

 “The Historical Problem of Vertical Coherence: Writing, Research, and Legitimacy in Early 20th Century Rhetoric and Composition,” in the Spring 2013 issue of Composition Studies.

 “Joseph V. Denney, the Land-Grant Mission, and Rhetorical Education at Ohio State: An Institutional History” in the November 2011 issue of College English.

 - Research Methods for Writers